pmadruga/ds-jobindex/reports/blogpost_engine.md

 | 10            | Social- og sundhedshjælper eller -assistent til fast nattevagt på Rosenhavens plejecenter           | Reservelæge, Neurologi                                                                     |                                                 |
 Table: Comparison for the query "Tekniker til neurorehabilitering"

-This is were BERT largely exceeds: on top of actually returning results (compared to the other model), it returns very relevant job titles.
-It also largely exceeds the quality when compared to the jobindex.dk results.
+This is were BERT vastly exceeds: on top of actually returning results (compared to the previously mentioned approaches), it yields very relevant job titles.
+It also vastly exceeds the quality when compared to the Jobindex.dk results.

-The word "til" ("for") in the query influences the query results, since what we want is a technician within a specific area.
-Thus, having results such as Fisyotherapist, doctor, or psycologist are quite relevant while still being under the Neurorehabilitation topic.
+The word "til" ("for") in the query again influences the query results since what we want is a technician within a specific area.
+Thus, having results such as a physiotherapist, doctor or psychologist are quite relevant while still being under the Neurorehabilitation topic.

 ### Performance comparison

 For this example, we're using the search query "Børne".
-A generic query to guarantee direct search results and TFIDF results.
-The BERT always returns results.
-Instead of analysing which results are returned by each of the models, we're going for the time it took to execute them.
+It's a generic query to guarantee direct search results and TFIDF results, thus making it possible to perform comparisons.

+The BERT model always returns results.
+Instead of analysing which each of the models returns results, we're going for the time it took to execute them.
 This performance is still assessed on the 10140 job postings sub-dataset.

 Below are the execution times compared: